-Adrian Ferrazzutti & Reed Hansuld
+David Ericsson & Reed Hansuld

 Chairs can be the most challenging and rewarding of all furniture forms.
 In this two-week course, students create their own chair designs, starting with concept development and ending with fully functional prototypes.
 All types of chairs are fair game.
-Adrian and Reed share their extensive knowledge of design processes, ergonomics, engineering, and construction.
+David and Reed share their extensive knowledge of design thinking, ergonomics, engineering, and construction.
 Techniques they cover include, among others, laminate bending, tapered laminates, jig-making, machining, joinery for curved and angled components, sculpting, and options for simple upholstery such as slip seats.
 As students develop their own designs, they explore visual elements, structure, and comfort through drawing, models, and mockups.

-Open to solid intermediate and advanced woodworkers.
+Open to solid-intermediate and advanced woodworkers.